 Investigators use clinical trials to try to find out whether an intervention will be helpful, harmful, or no different than other interventions.

 - Identify or diagnose a particular disease or condition

 - Prevent the initial development or reappearance of a disease or condition

 - Identify risk factors for a disease or condition

 How do I learn more about clinical trials?

 First, talk to your doctor.
 He or she may know of local clinical trials you can apply to participate in.
 You can follow the link below for a list of clinical trials for epilepsy.
 Remember, not all clinical trials are available in all areas.

-Source: The Centers for Disease Control.
-Updated 7/2017
+Source: The Centers for Disease Control and The Epilepsy Foundation.
+Updated 12/2017